Version a deployed project#

 Note

-Note how when creating the second bundle, the configuration of the previous one is inherited.
-In this case, the uploaded dataset and the managed folder are already included.
+The second bundle inherited the configuration of the first one.
+In this case, the second bundle already includes the uploaded dataset and the managed folder.

 Deploy the new bundle#